+'''

-svn resolve PATH...
+svn resolve [PATH...]

+'''

 Resolve "conflicted" state on working copy files or directories.
-This routine does not semantically resolve conflict markers; however, it replaces PATH with the version specified by the --accept argument and then removes conflict-related artifact files.
+This routine does not semantically resolve conflict markers; however, it replaces the conflicted item with the version specified (interactively or via the --accept argument) and then removes conflict-related artifact files.
 This allows PATH to be committed again-that is, it tells Subversion that the conflicts have been "resolved."